SkiFire13/fmcps-assignment2/report.typ

 Let the station in position $(1,1)$ be station 1 and the one in position $(4,2)$ be station 2.
 The given requirement could be translated using the following automata, once for each rover, where $I$ represent the initial state when no charging station has been used by rover $i$, and $N1$ and $N2$ represent the states where the next charging station that has to be used are respectively station 1 and 2.

-#figure(automata.alternate, caption: "Automaton alternating two events.")
+#figure(automata.r2-alternate, caption: "Automaton for alternating two events.")

 There's however no way to directly express the "at station $j$" edges since we cannot distinguish at which station the $charge{i}$ event was performed.
 We thus have to also track in which position the rover is currently at, which can be done by creating 3 copies of the $Position{i}$ plant states, one for every state in the automaton in the figure.